LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	the test is expected to throw the exception term `Ball`
 - `balls(Balls)`
 	the test is expected to throw an exception term `Ball` where `Ball` is an element of the list `Balls`

+In the case of the `true(Assertion)` and `deterministic(Assertion)` outcomes, a message that includes the assertion goal is printed for assertion failures and warnings to help debugging failed unit tests.
+Note the this message is only printed when the test goal succeeds as its failure will prevent the assertion goal from being called.

 Some tests may require individual setup and/or cleanup goals. in this case, the following alternative test dialect can be used: